edwardtheharris/tf-gcp-compute-instance/README.md

 └── private-key.gpg
 ```

-And that would allow you to use an `.envrc` file very similar to the one
+That would allow you to use a `.envrc` file very similar to the one below to
-below in order to complete the deployment of your compute instance.
+complete the deployment of your compute instance.

 > `.envrc`